melaniehuang/creative-coding-studio/course-material/week-02.md

 }
 ```

-Now we've set up a basic machanism structure.
+Now we've set up a basic mechanism and structure.
 Click the canvas until you're happy with a result, then hit any key to save your favourite combinations.

 ## Week 02 Exercise
 We've learnt a lot this week about movement, expression and colour.
 Let's put it all into action by using a colour palette inspired by Mark Rothko.
 Using shapes, transparency and a user defined colour palette, select one of the following human conditions to illustrate: "innocence", "gratitude", "friendship", "tragedy" or "ecstasy".